 Here’s a collection of some of our favourite purchases that will actually save you money in the long run (and make life easier in many cases too!)

-Sometimes you’ve got to spend money to... save money?
-Yes, the concept might seem strange but it totally makes sense when you think about it.
+Sometimes you’ve got to spend money to save money.
+Yes, the concept might seem strange but it absolutely makes sense when you think about it.

 1. Coffee machine and reusable cup

-This one is a bit of a no-brainer.
-If you’re the type of person who can’t wake up properly in the morning without a decent hit of caffeine, you’re missing a trick if you haven’t invested in some sort of coffee machine.
+If you’re the type of person who can’t wake up properly in the morning without a decent hit of caffeine, then this one is a bit of a no-brainer.

-All of those last-minute Starbucks coffees that make you late for work add up.
+All of those early morning Starbucks coffees that make you late for work add up.
 Buying just four or five coffees a week will cost you close to €1,000 a year or more!

-By making yourself a coffee to-go each morning and taking it in a reusable cup, you’ll not only be saving money, you’ll also be helping the environment by reducing the waste you produce.
+By investing in a decent coffee machine and making yourself a coffee to-go each morning and taking it in a reusable cup, you’ll not only be saving money in the long run, you’ll also be helping the environment by reducing the waste you produce.

 2. Eco shower head